ccorcos/meteor-transitioner/README.md

           complete: ->
             $node.remove()

+You can also set a default animation between all routes using `Transitioner.defualt`.
+For example:

+    Transitioner.default
+      in: 'transition.fadeIn'
+      out: 'transition.fadeOut'

 ## Recommendations

 Build your app such that every page has it's own self-contained style.
 You'll also need every div up to your transitioner to have a specified height and width, typically 100%.